OpenShiftDemos/openshift-ops-workshops/README.md

-# OpenShift and Container Storage for Administrators
+# OpenShift Operations Workshops
-This repository contains lab instructions and related supporting content for an administrative-focused workshop that deals with OpenShift and OpenShift Container Storage.
+This repository contains lab instructions and supporting content for a series of administrative-focused workshops centered around OpenShift.

+The workshops included in this repo are:

+- **Red Hat OpenShift Container Platform 4 for Admins**
+- **Modern App Dev Roadshow - Ops Track**
+- **Summit 2023 Hands on with OCP Plus Workshop**

 ## Requirements / Prerequisites
 Doing these labs on your own requires a few things.